 Anything set in LA always has an inherently picturesque vibe to it.
 “Papi Chulo” is no different, with it using the constant sunshine to bask its characters in something otherworldly.
 There is a strange conflict that arises seeing Sean be so troubled yet continuously bathed in sunshine.
 For the most part, it makes for a significant affirmation telling us anyone can be lonely, even the wealthy weatherman on TV.
 Outside of this, it does not do much for the story, and at times can be slightly jarring.

-However, for the most part, Cinematographer Cathal Watters has done a reliable job capturing the famous city, even managing to briefly capture it in the rain for some gorgeous shots.
+However, all in all, Cinematographer Cathal Watters has done a reliable job capturing the famous city, even managing to briefly capture it in the rain for some gorgeous shots.
 It is a view of LA we have seen many times before yet still feels ageless, which is a testament to everyone who pulls it off.
 Above all else, Watters and Butler did not try to re-invent the wheel from their side of the camera, and it worked actively in their favour in this instance.
 Sometimes a beautiful city is enough, and they knew it was here.

 “Papi Chulo” is a charming, well-acted film about a lonely man and the only person he could find to be his friend.
 The refreshing depiction of feeling alone may not break as much new ground as it could have, but it makes for a pleasantly heart-warming ride.